49 Different Types of Snakes in Florida

 by Charles Baker is licensed under CC BY-SA 4.0

 Most of a rainbow snake’s broad, glossy black body is shiny.
-Their black scales shimmer a shade of blue when exposed to sunlight.
+When exposed to sunlight, its black scales shimmer a shade of blue.

-They have a mouth, chin, and belly that are either pink or yellow and three red stripes that run the length of their body.
-At the tip of their tail is a pointed scale.
+They have a pink or yellow mouth, chin, and belly, and three red stripes run the length of their body.
+At the tip of their tail, there is a pointed scale.

-Rainbow snakes often reach lengths of 27 to 48 inches (70 to 122 cm).
+Rainbow snakes often reach 27 to 48 inches (70 to 122 cm).
 These excellent swimmers and non-venomous snakes are primarily found in Florida’s panhandle.

 25. Red-Bellied Snake